COVID-19 FUNERAL HOME UPDATE & INFORMATIONNovember 30, 2021

 - Unique memorialization options such as cremation and fingerprint keepsakes.

-The entire Keohane team has worked diligently over the past year to ensure that every family had the ability to honor their loved ones in a meaningful way, even during very difficult circumstances.
+The entire Keohane team has worked diligently over the past two years to ensure that every family had the ability to honor their loved ones in a meaningful way, even during very difficult circumstances.
 We have always known that people need to come together, in person, to properly begin the grieving process.
 There is no electronic substitute for a warm embrace, outstretched hands, or a kiss on the cheek.

 We offer our heartfelt condolences for every family that was affected by Covid-19 and pray you will receive the strength and emotional support needed over the coming months.